mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v2.9.1
+Bugfix: Fix issue where some items were not available in network (Failed to load X from logistics stations)

 #### v2.9.0
 Update: Add more packets to get Nebula working again for clients.
 Update: Lower minAge of buffered items to 20 seconds to make recycling happen faster